ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 Systems must be started in UEFI mode.
 {: note}

 For more information about AMD EPYC CPUs on {{site.data.keyword.cloud}}, see the [AMD on IBM Cloud Bare Metal Servers](https://www.ibm.com/cloud/amd).{: external}

 ### Intel Cascade Lake CPU support
 {: #bm-cascade-lake-support}

-You can choose from the following Intel&reg; Xeon&reg; Cascade Lake CPUs when you provision a bare metal server:
+You can choose from the following Intel Xeon&reg; Cascade Lake CPUs when you provision a bare metal server:

 | Cascade Lake CPUs | Specifications |
 |-----|-----|